princekouassi/Strength-of-Sentiment-SoS-Analysis-/README.md

 This project will largely be coded in HTML, CSS and JavaScript for now.

 ## Want to Get Involved?
-Feel free to reach out to me if you wish to get involved in this project!
+Feel free to reach out to me if you wish to get involved in this project, or if you want to discuss applying this analysis to a specific dataset you have in mind.